IosiaLectus/iosialectus.github.io/_includes/portfolio_web.md

 ## [josiahcouch.com](https://josiahcouch.com)

 This is the website you are currently viewing.
-It makes heavily use of material from the templates at [w3 schools](https://www.w3schools.com/w3css/w3css_templates.asp), is styled with w3.css, and is put together in Jekyll from pieces written in markdown and html.
+It makes heavy use of material from the templates at [w3 schools](https://www.w3schools.com/w3css/w3css_templates.asp), is styled with w3.css, and is put together in Jekyll from pieces written in markdown and HTML.
 The source code can be found at [GitHub](https://github.com/IosiaLectus/iosialectus.github.io)

 ## [kimgetsacouch.com](https://kimgetsacouch)